conduktor/conduktor-docs/docs/platform/navigation/console/topics/topic-consume/consume.md

 ### Metadata tab

 The metadata tab gives you all the other information regarding your record that could be useful under certain circumstances.
-The informations presented are as follow:
+The information presented are as follow:

 -   Record Partition
 -   Record Offset